webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Sailed-Beneath-the-Jolly-Roger.md

 ---
 aliases:
-- "Sailed Beneath the Jolly Roger"
+  - Sailed Beneath the Jolly Roger
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Sailed Beneath the Jolly Roger
+collection: Foci
+kind: Compendium
 ---
 ## Sailed Beneath the Jolly Roger
 You sailed with a crew of dread pirates, but you've decided to end your days as a pirate and join some other cause.
 The question is, will your past let you go so easily?